karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-1.md

 > **MAC / LINUX**: Find an application called 'terminal' or similar.
 In it, write this:
 > ```none
 > cd code/my_first_game
-> ~/odin/odin run .
+> odin run .
 > ```

+Note that the period `.` is part of the run command!

-When you hit enter on that second command, then the Odin compiler should run and launch your game, and you should see this:
+When you hit enter on that second command, then the Odin compiler should compile and run your game.
+You should see this window appear:

 ![SublimeText](/odinraylib1/my_first_game.png "Our first Odin + Raylib program: It's just a blue background for now, but soon we'll have gameplay in there!")

 It's not much, but soon we'll add things moving around in there!

 > **NOTE:** `odin run .` will compile and run your game.
-You can also have the build system execute `odin build .` in which case it does not execute your game after a successful compilation.
-In both cases `my_first_game.exe` is outputted next to your odin code, so you can run the game later without needing to involve the odin compiler.
+You can also use `odin build .` in which case it does not run your game after a successful compilation.
+In both cases `my_first_game.exe` is outputted next to your Odin code, so you can run the game later without needing to involve the Odin compiler.

 ## Did anything go wrong?